blake-mealey/pipelinedoc/packages/pipelinedoc/docs/commands.md

-# Command Reference for pipedoc
+# Command Reference for pipelinedoc

 TODO: Add your command reference here